 In short, the authors state, in this synthesis of observational evidence, "we found no clear association between higher intake of saturated fats and all cause mortality, CHD, ischemic stroke, or type 2 diabetes among apparently healthy adults."

-Consumption of trans unsaturated fatty acids, however, was associated with a 34% increase in all cause mortality, a 28% increased risk of coronary heart disease mortality, and a 21% increase in the risk of CHD.
-Further, these data suggest that industrial trans fats confer a 30% increase in the risk of CHD events and an 18% increase in the risk of CHD mortality.
+Consumption of trans unsaturated fatty acids, however was associated with a 34 percent increase in all-cause mortality, a 28% raised risk of coronary heart disease mortality and a 21pc rise in the risk of CHD.

 At a great cost to your health.